couchbaselabs/ToDoLite-Android/tutorial.md

 Back in `setupTodoLists` method of `MainActivity.java`, we will need to make slight changes to accommodate for a live query instead of a simple query.
 There is a `liveQuery` property on the Main Activity class that we can use in `setupTodoLists`:

-- Initialise the liveQuery with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query).
+- Initialize the liveQuery with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query).
 ```
 liveQuery = List.queryListsInDatabase(application.getDatabase()).toLiveQuery();